mdsufz/MuDoGeR/Manual_MuDoGeR.md

 The output folder contains the results of the **5.a** in .sam file format.
 Also, inside the output folder, there is a `mappings` folder which contains the file `cat prok_brat_v1.csv` which is a crosstable with libraries in the columns and bins in the rows.

-## 5.b Calculation of relative abundance of Uncultivated Viral Genomes and construction of relative abundance table
+## 5.b Calculation of relative abundance genome coverage of Uncultivated Viral Genomes and construction of relative abundance and genome coverage tables
 For calculation of relative abundance and construction of relative abundance table for the Viral Metagenome-Assembled Genomes Representatives, the user can run:
 ```
 mudoger 5.b -i ~/path/to/representative_contigs/folder -l ~/path/to/libraries/folder -o ~/path/to/output/folder